hardiksrivastavaa/Java-Learnings/README.md

-# 45-Day Java Learning Challenge
+# Java Learning at SPI

-This repository documents my journey through the **45-day #45DaysJavaChallenge**, where I am learning Java from scratch to advanced concepts, including Spring and Spring Boot.
+This repository documents my journey, where I am learning Java from scratch to advanced concepts, including Spring and Spring Boot.
 Throughout this journey, I will build projects to apply the knowledge gained.

 ## Table of Contents